 My baked potato soup recipe has seen a great many changes over the years, and I am really happy with how it has evolved.
-Compared to most baked potato soups, it has less fat and more vegetables.
-This is thanks to the steamed cauliflower (a whole head) which is pureed and used as a thickener in place of the unforgivable amount of half n half or heavy cream that usually goes into this soup.
-I promise, you won’t notice a difference.
+Compared to most baked potato soups, it has less fat and more vegetables thanks to the steamed cauliflower.
+The cauliflower is pureed to thicken the soup considerably, rather than using a ton of heavy cream or half n half.

 - 2 cups chopped celery